Asia Television

-Despite its relatively small market share, ATV received numerous awards for its programmes.
-One of its successes was the local version of the British game show Who Wants to Be a Millionaire? in 2001, which allowed ATV to enjoy a short-term upturn in its viewing figures.
+Despite its relatively small market share, ATV received awards for its programs.
+One of its successes was the local version of the British game show Who Wants to Be a Millionaire? in 2001, providing ATV increased viewership.
 After 2000, ATV faced a gradual decline in production quality and viewership, as well as financial difficulties—a process hastened under the leadership of Wang Zheng.
-ATV's credibility was severely damaged in 2011 after its news department had falsely reported that Jiang Zemin had died.
+ATV's credibility was severely damaged in 2011 after its news department had falsely reported the death of Jiang Zemin.

 On 1 April 2015, Hong Kong's Executive Council announced that ATV's broadcast license would not be renewed.
 ATV's channels ceased over-the-air transmission on 1 April 2016.
-ATV announced that it planned to continue its business as a digital and satellite broadcaster.
-Plans for the company's subscription-based internet content streaming operations were announced in December 2017.
+ATV announced plans to continue business as a digital and satellite broadcaster.
+The company announced its subscription-based internet content streaming operations in December 2017.

 History

-1949–1981: Early years
+1949–1981: early years

 Rediffusion Television (RTV), the predecessor to ATV, began as a wired radio broadcasting service in 1949.
-The original office was located on Arsenal Street and Hennessy Road.
+The original office was located on Arsenal Street and Hennessy Road, Wan Chai, Hong Kong.
 It launched its subscription-based TV service on 29 May 1957.
-In 1959, Rediffusion was moved to the offices that was occupied by Fortis Bank Tower.
+In 1959, Rediffusion was moved to the offices that were occupied by Fortis Bank Tower.

-In 1962, Typhoon Wanda passed over Hong Kong, resulting in hundreds of deaths.
-Following the passage of Wanda, Rediffusion broadcast the first-ever fund-raising special.
-The first televised artiste course broadcast was in 1966 under the title, "Ying Li's voice."
+In 1962, Rediffusion broadcast the first-ever fundraising special in the wake of Hong Kong's Typhoon Wanda, which caused 130 deaths.
+The first televised artist course broadcast was in 1966 under the title "Ying Li's Voice."

-In October 1968, new shows were broadcast on Rediffusion, including variety, sports, and other leisure of interest that attracted more viewers.
-The most notable show at that time was "Master Q".
-It also led the trend in acquiring Japanese anime shows, including Osamu Tezuka's Astro Boy in 1966.
+In October 1968, new shows were broadcast on Rediffusion, including variety, sports, and other leisure, attracting more viewers.
+The most notable show was "Master Q." It also led the trend in acquiring Japanese anime shows, including Osamu Tezuka's Astro Boy in 1966.

-Rediffusion was given a free-to-air television broadcasting license in 1973 by the Hong Kong Government, which had switched to using the wireless television.
-Rediffusion (later ATV) and TVB (launched on 19 November 1967) have since formed a duopoly in free-to-air terrestrial TV broadcasting in Hong Kong for more than 40 years.
-A third broadcaster, Commercial Television, entered the market in September 1975, but in the face of intense competition from the two rival broadcasters, ceased transmissions in August 1978.
+Rediffusion was given a free-to-air television broadcasting license in 1973 by the Hong Kong Government, which had switched to using wireless television.
+Rediffusion (later ATV) and TVB (launched on 19 November 1967) formed a duopoly in free-to-air terrestrial TV broadcasting in Hong Kong for more than 40 years.
+A third broadcaster, Commercial Television, entered the market in September 1975, but in the face of intense competition from the two rival broadcasters, it ceased transmissions in August 1978.